SAG-AFTRA Contracts

 • Background performers

-5. Music Videos Contracts
+5. Music video contracts

 The Music Video Agreement covers music video performers including: